Target: Graduate students (20 minimun & 40 maximum), but undergraduate students are also welcome

 Organizers: Instituto Volcanológico de Canarias (INVOLCAN), Universidad de La Laguna (ULL) & GeoTenerife Ltd.

-Collaborators: Cabildo Insular de Tenerife (Spain), Parque Científico Tecnológico de Tenerife, INtech Tenerifee (Spain) Universidad de Las Palmas de Gran Canaria, ULPGC (Spain), Universidad de Barcelona (Spain), Istituto Nazionale di Geofisica e Vulcanologia (INGV) – Sezione di Catania (Italy), Istituto per il Rilevamento Elettromagnetico dell’Ambiente, IREA-CNR Napoli (Italy), Open University (U.K.), Iceland Geosurvey, ISOR (Iceland), Tokyo Institute of Technology (Japan), Fundación Telesforo Bravo-Juan Coello (Spain) & Sociedad Volcanológica de España, SVE (Spain)
+Collaborators: Cabildo Insular de Tenerife (Spain), Parque Científico Tecnológico de Tenerife, INtech Tenerife (Spain) Universidad de Las Palmas de Gran Canaria, ULPGC (Spain), Istituto Nazionale di Geofisica e Vulcanologia (INGV) – Sezione di Catania (Italy), Istituto per il Rilevamento Elettromagnetico dell’Ambiente, IREA-CNR Napoli (Italy), Tokyo Institute of Technology (Japan), Fundación Telesforo Bravo-Juan Coello (Spain), Sociedad Volcanológica de España, SVE (Spain), GEOMAR – Helmholtz-Zentrum für Ozeanforschung Kiel (Germany), Utrecht University (Netherlands), Universidad de La Laguna, ULL (Spain), Instituto Tecnológico y de Energías Renovables, ITER (Spain), Universidad de Barcelona, UB (Spain)

 Course Outline: Geothermal energy has become a viable alternative and sustainable source of energy in many countries.
 The energy is commonly manifested on the Earth’s surface in the form of fumaroles, hot springs, geysers and steaming or altered ground.
 Economically viable geothermal energy occurs close to the Earth’s surface where it can be tapped by drilling wells up to 3,000 m below the Earth’s surface.
 Geothermal surface exploration invariably entails a multi-geoscientific process, which is aimed at defining the geometry and characteristics of the geothermal system prior to drilling.
 The scientific disciplines commonly involved are geology, geochemistry, and geophysics.
 The geological approach generally aims at understanding the various lithologies, volcanological evolution, structural controls, and hydrological regimes of the system.
 Geophysical exploration helps in determining the geometry (shape, size and depth) of the heat sources, reservoir and cap rock.
 It also aims at imaging structures that are responsible for the geothermal system, and delineating